 The principal purpose of the reverse split would be to help increase the per share market price of our common stock by up to a factor of twenty, which could help us with our fundraising efforts.
 We cannot assure you, however, that the reverse split, if implemented, will accomplish either of these objectives for any meaningful period of time or at all.
-While we expect that the reduction in the number of outstanding shares of common stock will increase the market price of our common stock, we cannot assure you that the reverse split will increase the market price of our common stock is dependent upon many factors, including our business and financial performance, general market conditions and prospects for future success.
+While we expect that the reduction in the number of outstanding shares of common stock will increase the market price of our common stock, we cannot assure you that the reverse split will increase the market price of our common stock by an equivalent multiple, or result in any permanent increase in the market price of our common stock.
+The price of our common stock is dependent upon many factors, including our business and financial performance, general market conditions and prospects for future success.
 If the per share market price does not increase proportionately as a result of the reverse split, then the value of our company as measured by our stock capitalization will be reduced, perhaps significantly.
 Moreover, while it is believed that a higher stock price could assist in our ability to raise capital, there is a risk that these benefits will not be realized.